dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.14 - Mutate a plane ](/2021/06/11/threejs-examples-plane-mutate/)

-Here i have a quick example that I worked out where I am mutating the position attribute of a plane geometry instance.
+Here I have a quick example that I worked out where I am mutating the position attribute of a buffer geometry instance created with the plane geometry constructor.
 This is one of a few examples that I worked out after logging some time learning more about working with the buffer geometry class in general.
-There is learning how to make a custom geometry from the ground up, but there is also learning how to just adjust a few things with a built in geometry also.
+There is learning how to make a custom geometry from the ground up, but there is also learning how to just adjust a few things with a built in geometry also such as the plane geometry that is a good starting point for this sort of thing.

 ### [ 2.15 - position things on the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/)